 Any type of litigation can be costly.
-Fees and costs associated with litigation involving custody issues, financial support obligations, and a division of personal and real property, which are often compounded by the loss of affection and the anger the litigants have for one another, can quickly sky-rocket.
-At your initial consultation, your attorney should have explained to you the financial expectations and requirements in order to secure representation, and you likely had to pay an initial retainer fee and the filing fee to file your complaint or petition with the court.
-In addition, the issue of whether it would be appropriate to request and expect the court to order your spouse or former spouse to reimburse you the fees and costs incurred was also discussed.
+Fees and costs associated with litigation involving custody issues, financial support obligations, and a division of personal and real property, which are often compounded by the loss of affection and the anger the litigants have for one another, can quickly skyrocket.
+At your initial consultation, your attorney should explain to you the financial expectations and requirements in order to secure representation, and you likely had to pay an initial retainer fee and the filing fee to file your complaint or petition with the court.
+In addition, the issue of whether it would be appropriate to request and expect the court to order your spouse or former spouse to reimburse you for the fees and costs incurred should also be discussed.

 The Trial Court’s Authority to Award Attorney Fees in Alabama Divorce or Post-Divorce Cases

 The court has the authority and, more importantly, the discretion to award an attorney fee in divorce and modification proceedings and in legal separation and contempt actions, and it also has the authority and the discretion regarding the amount of the fee to be awarded.
 Seldom will the court exercise its discretion and award interim attorney fees to a party, which are those the party can use to pay their attorney during the pendency of the case.
 Likewise, there are numerous factual situations in which Alabama appellate courts have held that a court cannot award attorney fees.

 Factors the Trial Court Uses in Determining Whether to Award an Attorney Fee